The Last Waltz

 I spent a lot of time testing different approaches for generating smoke.
 Tiny ultrasonic misters – essentially little piezo speakers sitting in water – were super tempting, but the water was messier to deal with than the mineral oil used in the model railroad smoke fluid.
 Also, even when I tried using distilled water the tiny holes in my various 3D printed containers would quickly get clogged up with minerals, and then there’s just the fact that water vapor doesn’t look quite like smoke.
 It settles and creeps in this very different horror-movie manner.

-The house itself is really just one room, featuring an 8mm projector and a screen.
+The house itself is really just one room, featuring a 16mm projector and a screen.
 The screen cycles through old family photos I had lying around.
 (Some of them I had scanned for a separate digitizing project ~25 years ago and then promptly misplaced the originals.
 It’s always haunted me that those photos only exist at 150×150 resolution — but for this project, they’re perfectly-scaled!)
 The projector has a little flickering Neopixel hiding behind it.
 The screen is a 1.3″ Pi TFT, running off a Raspberry Pi Zero 2 connected to a Pirate Audio DAC hat.
 (To get framebuffer-level control over the screen, I’m using the fbcp-ili9341 library. mplayer plays videos, while fim runs the slideshow.
 The best guidance I found for getting the tft working properly – no small feat! – is here.)

 (The projector sits atop a cute little button I found while spelunking at M&J Trimming, which is soon to close forever.
 I’m broken-hearted, but that’s another post.)